Bank of England Base Rate

 Mortgages

-• Base Rate Tracker mortgages by 0.25% in line with the base rate increase.
+• Base Rate Tracker mortgages by 0.25% in line with the base rate decrease.
+The new rates will be effective from 1 September 2024.

-• Standard Variable Rate (SVR) and Privilege rate mortgages by 0.25%.
+• Flexx for Term, Standard Variable Rate (SVR) and Privilege rate will decrease by 0.25% effective from 1 September 2024.

 We'll write to you at least five working days (excluding bank holidays) before your Direct Debit is taken.